Home BlogMindful Eating Putting the Brakes on High Speed Eating

 by Tansy Boggon

-In our busy lives, fast food and eating on the run is such common and accepted behaviour.
+In our busy lives, fast food and eating on the run is a common and accepted behaviour.

-We consider food as the fuel to keep us going in a similar way we fill up our car to keep it running.
+We consider food as the fuel to keep us going in a similar way to how we fill up our car to keep it running.

-Yet our bodies and our relationship to food is substantially more complicated
+Yet our bodies and our relationship to food are substantially more complicated.

 Food provides pleasure.
 We enjoy the taste of food.
 We have a pallet that is sensitive to various flavours and textures.
 We have social and cultural associations with eating.